 Extracellular proteases are involved in important stages of cancer malignancy.
 Cysteine cathepsins, particularly cathepsin L, B and S, have been implicated in many of these processes.

 VBY-825 is a potent inhibitor of multiple cathepsins, including cathepsins S and B. We believe inhibition of cathepsin S will suppress the autoimmune attack on the bile ducts and inhibition of cathepsin B will reduce and potentially reverse fibrosis.
 In our preclinical testing using standard disease models, we found that VBY-825 reduced liver fibrosis and treated autoimmunity.
 VBY-825 acts against two essential pathways in PBC pathology.
 We believe this dual mode of action has the potential to be a breakthrough treatment for PBC.
+In addition to PBC, we believe VBY-825 could be an effective treatment for nonalcoholic steatohepatitis, or NASH since it is a potent cathepsin B inhibitor.
 We plan to initiate a Phase 1 clinical trial with VBY-825 in healthy volunteers in the second half of 2015.

 Primary Biliary Cirrhosis Overview